Hollywood, Los Angeles: Secession movement

 In 2002, some Hollywood voters began a campaign for the area to secede from Los Angeles and become a separate municipality.
 In June of that year, the Los Angeles County Board of Supervisors placed secession referendums for both Hollywood and the San Fernando Valley on the ballot.
 To pass, they required the approval of a majority of voters in the proposed new municipality as well as a majority of voters in all of Los Angeles.
 In the November election, both measures failed by wide margins in the citywide vote.

+Decline in local filming

+Following a peak in 2021 driven by the "streaming wars" resulting from the COVID-19 pandemic, the Hollywood film industry entered a period of contraction.
+By the mid-2020s, the region faced outsourcing to jurisdictions with more aggressive tax incentive, such as Georgia, the United Kingdom, and Ontario.
+Coupled with the long-term economic fallout from the 2023 Hollywood labor disputes and the high cost of living, on-location shoot days plummeted from 37,709 in 2021 to a record non-pandemic low of 19,694 by 2025, representing a nearly 48% decrease in local filming activity over four years.

+The decline has been particularly pronounced in scripted television and reality programming; according to Otis College of Art and Design, the number of shooting days in Los Angeles County in 2024 was down 40% compared to 2022 levels.
+This downturn prompted the California State Legislature to pass Assembly Bill 132 in June 2025, which more than doubled the annual cap for the California Film & Television Tax Credit Program to $750 million.
+Despite the merger of Skydance Media and Paramount Global in August 2025, which consolidated corporate headquarters in Hollywood, production remained suppressed as studios implemented ongoing spending cuts and shifted projects to lower-cost international hubs.

 Geography

 According to the Mapping L.A. project of the Los Angeles Times, Hollywood is flanked by the Hollywood Hills to the north, Los Feliz to the northeast, East Hollywood or Virgil Village to the east, Larchmont and Hancock Park to the south, Fairfax to the southwest, West Hollywood to the west, and Hollywood Hills West to the northwest.

 Street limits of the Hollywood neighborhood are: north, Hollywood Boulevard from La Brea Avenue to the east boundary of Wattles Garden Park and Franklin Avenue between Bonita and Western avenues; east, Western Avenue; south, Melrose Avenue, and west, La Brea Avenue or the West Hollywood city line.

 In 1918, H. J. Whitley commissioned architect A. S. Barnes to design Whitley Heights as a Mediterranean-style village on the hills above Hollywood Boulevard.
 It became the first celebrity community.

 Other areas within Hollywood are Franklin Village, Little Armenia, Spaulding Square, Thai Town, and Yucca Corridor.